-How to Get Into American University: Admissions Data and Strategies
+How to Get Into American University: Acceptance Rate and Strategies

-Washington, DC is an attractive locale for students looking to attend college in a bustling, cosmopolitan city with a bevy of recreational, cultural, and internship/pre-professional opportunities.
+Washington, DC, is an attractive locale for students looking to attend college in a bustling, cosmopolitan city with a bevy of recreational, cultural, and internship/pre-professional opportunities.
 Therefore, it makes sense that American University’s acceptance rate has dipped as low as 26% in recent years, a precipitous drop from the mid-2010s when admit rates were 20 points higher.
-A look back further into AU’s admissions history reveals even more about the university’s rise in selectivity:
+(For perspective, AU’s acceptance rate was 77% in 1994.)

-• American University’s Class of 2025 acceptance rate
+• American University’s Class of 2028 acceptance rate (plus how to predict your chances with our free admissions calculator)

 • American University’s ED acceptance rate